-Depicting the Anatomy of a Landing Page
+Depicting the Anatomy of a High-Converting Landing Page

-Let’s take a closer look at the landing page template provided below.
-Start your visual journey from the position of the “Company Logo” to the “Main Headline”, “Supporting Statement”, “Call-to-Action Button” … Take a moment and study how these essential landing page building blocks have been organized elements have been put together.
+Let’s take a closer look at the landing page anatomy template provided below.
+Start your visual journey from the “Company Logo” to the “Main Headline”, “Supporting Statement”, “Call-to-Action Button” … Take a moment and review how these essential landing page building blocks have have been put together.

-EXPERT TIP: Consider starting your main headline (a.k.a.
+PRO TIP: Consider starting your main headline (a.k.a.
 Unique Selling Proposition) with a verb, rather than a noun and use words such as “Get”, “Gain” “Achieve”, etc.

-EXPERT TIP: To make your landing page copy optimized for search engines (if you decide to enable indexing”), consider using the H1 tag for the main headline and H2 tag for the supporting statement.
+PRO TIP: To make your landing page copy optimized for search engines (if you decide to enable indexing”), consider using the H1 tag for the main headline and H2 tag for the supporting statement.

 While call-to-actions seem to be very straightforward element of any landing page, there’s a little more to it.
 The best landing page templates and high-converting landing pages have call-to-actions that support your story outlined in your main headline and supporting statement.
 On high-converting landing pages the call-to-action message is a crucial element of the overall story often considered its apogee.